-The CEQ cumulative effects guidance states this step is accomplished through three activities as follows:
+The CEQ cumulative effects guidance states this step is accomplished through consideration of the following:

 - I. The direct and indirect effects of the proposed actions (Section 4.1-4.7); - II.
 Which resources, ecosystems, and human communities are affected (Section 3); and - III.
 Which effects are important from a cumulative effects perspective (information revealed in this CEA).